pod7/dragonage_compendium/README.md

 # Dragon Age Compendium
 Refactoring the Dragon Age: Origins Toolset SQL database for use without game files, for the purpose of accessing dialogue and codex text

+### What's in here?
+- All dialogue for all characters
+- Notes from the writers for the voice actors, which provide additional insight into character background and motivation
+- Text relating to the characters, such as their ages, flaws, and background
+- All codices, including all the options for the companion codex entries

 ### Codex entries/Dialogue

 ![codex](https://github.com/pod7/dragonage_compendium/blob/master/screenshots/clean_codex.PNG)